jakekidd/enigma/README.md

 The "Trader" agent is a program written in Rust to monitor pool price to watch for limit being reached.

+A web app could be built to allow users to monitor instances of the trader agent program, or even execute manually (although it would require good timing).

 Some notes:
 * Immediate market orders for swaps cannot be placed.
 Traders *must* deliver limit orders in the form of a hashed signed integer representing the limit price for execution.
 * The sign of the limit price integer indicates a sell (negative) or buy (positive).